vvoshipt/ShiptWebTest/readme.txt

         be switched to append instead of replacing the file with a true/false tag in 'src\test\java\TestNG\TestRunnerBase.java';

+    NOTE: Test fails on purpose to show extent reports and how it handles Errors.

 Project Details:
     -TestNg is used to drive the test as a Data Driven Test where it will Create TestCase Objects and pass those as arguments for the tests to Run.